Operational clarity for daily work

 Anatomy of the Perfect Hotel Maintenance Checklist: 7 Required Elements

-A bad hotel maintenance checklist is just a task list.
-A good checklist is a tool that guides the technician and collects data for analysis.
+A bad checklist is just a to-do list.
+A good one guides the technician through the work and collects data worth analyzing later.

 # Element Why Needed Example